 From off campus or cell: 724 946-7378

-Hours: Tuesday and Thursday 9 a.m. -5 p.m., Wednesday afternoon/evening* hours may be amended to allow for flexibility based on needs of campus.
+Hours: Tuesday and Thursday 9 a.m. -5 p.m., Wednesday afternoon/evening* hours may be amended to allow for flexibility according to need.

 This guide provides students and their concerned parents with critical information, important statistics, and expert guidance on the subject of college campus safety and sexual assault, awareness, and emergency response.